Brisbane Broncos: Michael Maguire era (2025–2027)

+2025 Ladder

 Emblem and colours

 It had originally been planned for the Brisbane Broncos to adopt a logo incorporating both a kangaroo and a stylised "Q" which had been featured in the logo for the Queensland Rugby League for many years.
 However, with the Australian national rugby league team also known as the Kangaroos, this was deemed inappropriate and conflicting.
 The state flower the Cooktown Orchid and the Poinsettia which had long been used by Brisbane representative teams in the Bulimba Cup and midweek knockout competitions was also ruled out, along with other Australian animals such as the brumby, possum, galah and the kookaburra, which was used on Brisbane's Kookaburra Queen paddleships.

 Having wanted to continue with the use of alliteration for local sporting teams such as the Brisbane Bullets and Brisbane Bears (later the Brisbane Lions), the club's directors eventually decided on the nickname Broncos.
 This name was chosen by Barry Maranta because he was a fan of an NFL team, the Denver Broncos.
 The Australian newspaper has described the name as "Mystifyingly American".

 The original club logo was first featured in the Broncos' inaugural season in the premiership in 1988 and was used until 1999.
 It used a mostly gold colour scheme, in line with the predominant colour on the team jerseys.
 In 2000, the club adopted a new logo with a more maroon design, which was much closer to the traditional colour associated with Queensland rugby league and Queensland sport in general.
 This design continues to be used to date.